Attention: This approach is for people who want to start companies & launch products.

 Why am I doing this?

-Why do I choose this approach?
+Why do I choose an audience-first strategy?

 You might wonder why I just don’t start building software products ..